DeFUCC/gun-vue/docs/blog.md

     date: 2022-01-22
     youtube: oTZ7HVrxjLs
     text: |
       <p>We begin with final build stages and publish the v.0.6.0 of @gun-vue project live.
 Then there's an overview of some new and updated features of the app and all it's layers.
 We got `Stability +10` and great UI design improvements since v.0.5.0.
-I've added full zip-file support meaning you can upload and download zip-files with you posts and the app will easily handle them client-side.
+I've added full zip-file support meaning you can upload and download zip-files with you posts and the app will easily handle them client-side. </p>

       <p>You'll see the more reliable version of the Space, fast and beautiful Feeds and some Users browsing experience.
 I try to make everything  as modular as I can, so you can imagine how you could combine all these blocks to create some fun p2p web-apps yourself.
-This power is just one import away!
+This power is just one import away!</p>
   - title: GunVue v.0.7.1. app rooms, certificates, immutable posts and bi-directional links between them
     date: 2022-02-09
     youtube: _SXVSMiIbvg